Main advantages of DTG printing:

 2. Low Minimum Print Runs

-You can print as little as 2 or as few of each design as you like, if you want 2 or 100 prints then our DTG service can handle the order – while you will benefit from bulk discounts, there are no setup charges meaning that printing low quantities is still very affordable.
+We can print small runs of each design as you like, if you want 10 or 100 prints then our DTG service can handle the order – while you will benefit from bulk discounts, there are no setup charges meaning that printing low quantities is still very affordable.
 For large runs with multiple colours screen printing may be a better option.
 If you’re unsure, make contact with one of our team for advice.

 3. Multiple Colours